How To Seed a Pomegranate the Easy Way

-The unwritten subtitle on this one is really "without creating a gigantic mess in your kitchen."
-As delicious as they are, pomegranates are notorious for leaving your counters, your cupboards, and yourself splattered with sticky deep-red juice.
-Here's how to do it while keeping the crime-scene-like mess to a minimum.
+As delicious as they are, pomegranates are notorious for leaving your counters, your cupboards, and your hands splattered with sticky, deep-red juice.
+Read on to learn how to seed a pomegranate while keeping the crime scene-like mess to a minimum.

-Pomegranates are a completely bizarre fruit, in my opinion.
+Pomegranates are a unique fruit.
 Packed into a single globe are hundreds of tiny gem-like seeds, properly called arils (which are the actual seed plus the bubble of tart juice surrounding it).
-The seeds are cushioned by thick spongy pith and then separated into distinct chambers by thin waxy membranes.
+The seeds are cushioned by thick, spongy pith and then separated into distinct chambers by thin, waxy membranes.
 Picking one open is like going spelunking in a cavern of endless ruby-colored fruit.

 Dozens of methods for opening and seeding a pomegranate have been developed over the years, from diving in with your fingers to thwacking the pomegranate with a spoon.
 The method on which I have settled involves tearing the pomegranate into segments and easing the seeds from their casings while submerged in a bowl of water.
 Of all the methods, I find that this one is both the easiest and gives me the greatest number of intact seeds.

-2. Cut a slice from the bottom.
-Cut a thin slice from the bottom of the pomegranate.
+Cut a slice from the bottom.
+Use your knife to cut a thin slice from the bottom of the pomegranate.

 Want more smart tutorials for getting things done around the home?

 We’re looking for great examples of your own household intelligence too!